-Float Cup Fill Valve Construction:
+Float-Cup Fill Valve

 This type is identified by a plastic floating O-shaped cup that moves up and down around the fill valve shaft.
 The floating cup is attached using a metal spring clipped to a metal actuating rod.
 Water level in the tank is controlled by adjusting where the actuating rod connects to the float cup.

 05 of 05

-Floatless Type Fill Valve Construction:
+Floatless Type Fill Valve